tawalaya/cat-eval/Readme.md

 ## Acknolagements

-This work is part of a paper currently under review at UCC 2021.
+This work is part of a paper currently under review at Caise 2021.